When you think of workplace injuries, the first thing that comes to mind may be…

 While every repetitive motion injury caused on the job is unique, there are a few jobs that are commonly the cause for such injuries due to their repetitive demands.
 Jobs include the following:

 While some may be under the impression that not much harm can come from sitting in front of a computer, that is not the case.
-Repetitive motion injuries are caused from doing the same thing repeatedly, and computer work is almost exclusively comprised of such repetition.
+Repetitive motion injuries are caused by doing the same thing repeatedly, and computer work is almost exclusively comprised of such repetition.

 It is common knowledge that construction jobs are dangerous and demanding.
 However, the danger of injury does not come from high falls and hazardous workplaces alone.
 Construction jobs are also a leading cause of repetitive motion injuries since most of the workday is spent performing the same motion hundreds of times.